 The second trend which was hot in 2018 and continues to be big in 2019 is bar carts.
 Bar carts add a bit of glamor and elegance to any living area, and there are different styles for every taste, from high-end glamor, to Hamptons, to Palm Springs.

-Bar carts are fantastic because not only are they practical to store glassware and drinks, but they also can be a decorator piece, storing beautiful coffee table books, greenery, and vignettes.
+Bar carts are fantastic because not only are they practical to store glassware and drinks, but they also can be a stylist piece, storing beautiful coffee table books, greenery, and vignettes.

 Another trend that we’re seeing a lot of in 2019 is greenery.
 Indoor plants and bringing the outside in, which I personally love.
 Plants are not only wonderful for the environment and cleanse our air and provide increased oxygen, they also add a beautiful accent to any room and add life and colour.
 If you’re unsure about what plants to put in each room, visit your local nursery and have a chat to the staff there, who are always on hand with great tips and advice and very keen to help.